 Each county auditor and municipal clerk shall prepare and print a sufficient number of blank application forms for absentee ballots.
 The county auditor or municipal clerk shall deliver a blank application form to any voter who requests one pursuant to section 203B.04.
-Blank application forms must be mailed to eligible voters who have requested an application pursuant to section 203B.04, subdivision 5, at least 60 days before:

 If for any reason an application for absentee ballots is submitted to the wrong county auditor or municipal clerk, that official shall promptly forward it to the proper county auditor or municipal clerk.

-(a) The commissioner of corrections must provide the secretary of state with a list of the names and mailing addresses of state adult correctional facilities.
+(b) The commissioner of corrections must provide the secretary of state with a list of the names and mailing addresses of state adult correctional facilities.
 An application for an absentee ballot that provides an address included on the list provided by the commissioner of corrections must not be accepted and an absentee ballot must not be provided to the applicant.
 The county auditor or municipal clerk must promptly transmit a copy of the application to the county attorney.
 The Department of Corrections must implement procedures to ensure that absentee ballots issued under this chapter are not received or mailed by offenders incarcerated at state adult correctional facilities.

-(b) If an application for absentee ballots is accepted at a time when absentee ballots are not yet available for distribution, the county auditor, or municipal clerk accepting the application shall file it and as soon as absentee ballots are available for distribution shall mail them to the address specified in the application.
+(c) If an application for absentee ballots is accepted at a time when absentee ballots are not yet available for distribution, the county auditor, or municipal clerk accepting the application shall file it and as soon as absentee ballots are available for distribution shall mail them to the address specified in the application.
 If an application for absentee ballots is accepted when absentee ballots are available for distribution, the county auditor or municipal clerk accepting the application shall promptly: